Insurance

 Funded by the Queensland Government, the project conducted focused reviews on climate risk in agriculture and how insurance products could be used to address these risks.
 Based on these reviews, prototype insurance products have been developed to manage these identifiable climate and weather risks for farmers.

-The project is currently developing industry-specific case study examples of how the product works and pricing it up.
+The project team is currently developing industry-specific case study examples of how the product works and pricing it up.

 • Insurance data project